 - Role description and the boundaries of patient relationships for the volunteer worker

 - Rights and responsibilities of volunteering

 - Duty of Care and how this applies to your voluntary activity

 - Safe Work Practices: Manual Handling, Work Health and Safety, Universal precautions and Fire Safety

 Interested in volunteering at Calvary?

-If you would like to speak to someone about volunteering at Calvary, please contact our Volunteer Manager.
+If you would like to obtain more information about volunteering at Calvary, please contact our Volunteer Manager.